Schwarz-F/Free-Form/README.md

 This tool is provided under the MIT License.
 Feel free to use, modify, and distribute it as per the license terms.
 Support

-If you encounter any issues or have questions, feel free to reach out to the author at your.email@example.com.
+If you encounter any issues or have questions, feel free to reach out to the author at fabian.j.schwarz@gmail.com && mvdavid@outlook.de.

-Enjoy using the PHP & HTML Form Tool with Signature Functionality!
+Enjoy using the Free Form!